 And her voice is more powerful and more straightforward than ever.
 Her emotional voice dramatically expresses the world of lyric with comfortable vocal range on each song.
 Especially, her vocal performance at “Miss You More” is perfect.
 Her voice is strong and sorrowful on point.
 Its climax is very dramatic and makes tearful.

 Katy Perry’s voice is magical.
 Her voice is not so charismatic but easy to identify and has a rich volume of voice.
 Her dynamic vocal makes a clear difference with the majority of pop idols.
 Her vocal style is rock with strong driven power despite many of her songs are pop, and the contrast with pop melodies was interesting.
-And Katy Perry is an all-round singer to be able to fit with many types of songs.
+And Katy Perry is an all-around singer to be able to fit with many types of songs.
 This time, her voice is pretty good match with mature music that made a departure from sweet pop.

 Many fans won’t be satisfied with Katy Perry’s latest release, Witness.
 Basically, fans are conservative.
 The majority of fans have a hard time to accept if an artist tries new things.
 Katy’s new album is far from the list of her ordinal party songs.
 She clearly took a departure from colorful candy pop.
 Listeners can’t dance with this album.
 Witness is more a listening album.